 Seat and facilities

 Both Kamui and Lilic are operated by 789 series.
 But there are two kinds of 789 series fleets.

-As I mentioned, reserved ordinary seat on Kamui is called “U seat”.
-Kamui does not have any Green seat, but this “u seat” is more spacious than Non reserved ordinary class.
-Of course you can take this seat without any extra charges by an JR Pass ordinary.
-U seat also offers the power outlet.
-So you can charge your small device.
+As I mentioned, a reserved ordinary seat on Kamui is called “U seat”.
+Kamui does not have any Green seat, but this “u seat” is more spacious than non reserved ordinary class.
+Of course you can take this seat without any extra charges on the JR Pass ordinary.
+U seat also offers a power outlet.
+You can charge your small device.

-Lilac has Green seat, reserved ordinary seat and non reserved ordinary seat.
+Lilac has Green class seat, reserved ordinary seat and non reserved ordinary seat.
 Reserved seat of Lilac is not called U seat because both reserved and non reserved have same type of accommodation.
-But only reserved seat on car #1 equips power outlet.
+But reserved seats on car #1 have a power outlet.

 *Sonic Rail Garden has copyright for all images of accommodations below.

 Kamui 5 cars formation

 Smoking is not allowed on this train.